A cohomological Seiberg-Witten invariant emerging from the adjunction inequality: Abstract

 \section{Abstract}

-{} We construct an invariant of closed $\spc$ $4$-manifolds.
-This invariant is defined using families of \SW equations and formulated as a cohomology class on a certain abstract simplicial complex.
+{} We construct an invariant of closed $\spc$ $4$-manifolds using families of \SW equations.
+This invariant is formulated as a cohomology class on a certain abstract simplicial complex consisting of embedded surfaces of a $4$-manifold.
 We also give examples of $4$-manifolds which admit positive scalar curvature metrics and for which this invariant does not vanish.
 This non-vanishing result of our invariant provides a new class of adjunction-type genus constraints on configurations of embedded surfaces in a $4$-manifold whose \SW invariant vanishes.